Tribes of Yemen: Saudi Arabia and the sheikhs

 In his memoirs, Sinan Abu Lahoum, a leading sheikh of the Bakil tribe, recounted how Saudi officials in Yemen engaged with tribal leaders, distributing monthly salaries—including payments to Sinan himself.
 He also highlighted a recommendation made by Saudi advisors to King Faisal to cease supporting the Hamid al-Din dynasty, as the "Republican" sheikhs could be "bought."

 In South Yemen, the situation was markedly different.
 Relations between Saudi Arabia and the People's Democratic Republic of Yemen (South Yemen) were tense, and Saudi Arabia did not wield the same influence there as it did in the North.
 The Socialist Party successfully curtailed the role of tribal and religious leaders in the southern part of the country.
 However, this did not eliminate Saudi Arabia's relationships with "southern Yemeni" groups hostile to the Socialist Party, particularly the sultans and sheikhdoms that existed prior to the October 14 Revolution.

-Despite these relationships, tensions remained high, especially due to Saudi support for separatist forces led by Ali Salem al-Bayd during the 1994 Civil War.
+Despite these relationships, tensions remained high, especially due to Saudi support for separatist forces led by Ali Salem al-Beidh during the 1994 Civil War.
 Saudi Arabia sought to prolong the war by providing more financial and military support to the separatists.
 Although the separatists, led by al-Bayd, were quickly defeated, Saudi Arabia continued to arm and support southern tribes, emphasizing to the Americans that "you don't know the tribes."
 Notably, Saudi Arabia was the only country to recognize the short-lived Democratic Republic of Yemen, declared by the separatists in 1994.